SUBSCRIBE TO FAME CHeRRy

 For those who love to layer up, a cardigan with an asymmetric hemline can do wonders.
 Kryz Uy wears her knitted slanted-cut cardi over a gold cropped top and tulle skirt.

 Are you excited to try out the asymmetrical fashion trend?
-Or is it a little too irregularly cut for you?
 Share your thoughts in the comment section below.

 Here on Fashionista NOW, our one and very own Miss Reverie showcases the latest in fashion trends and its various social implications in our everyday lives.
 You may read more of her at REVERIE SANCTUARY.